 My experiential education includes the adult use of the following after I lost a job and my 35 year old son died suddenly and unexpectedly in June 2023.
-I took the psychedelics and entheogens in ceremonies with guides beginning in October 2023.
+After I tried ‘talk therapy’ and antidepressants, I took the psychedelics and entheogens in underground ceremonies beginning in September 2023.
 Some of the journeys were challenging and some were absolutely beautiful.
-Either way, I feel that the dose of ‘medicine’ I received took me to a non-ordinary state of consciousness that provided insights that helped me.
-I’ve benefitted immensely from each of my journeys.
+Either way, I feel that the dose of ‘medicine’ I received took me to a non-ordinary state of consciousness that provided insights that have helped me.
+I’ve benefitted immensely from each of my psychedelic journeys and I believe that I have the education and experience to facilitate a meaningful journey for you.

-• Heroic dose psilocybin (8 grams - mixture from Do Good Ranch)
+Heroic dose psilocybin (8 grams - a proprietary mixture from Do Good Ranch)

-Trauma-informed and palliative care from a compassionate, experienced and licensed practitioner: Carolyn Griffith Holland, BSN, MSN, CRNA - Emeritus, Registered Nurse & Natural Medicine Facilitator in Colorado
+Trauma - informed and palliative care from a compassionate and experienced Registered Nurse who is also a Certified Grief-Informed Professional: Carolyn Griffith Holland, BSN, MSN, RN, CRNA - Emeritus & Natural Medicine Facilitator in Colorado

 After several decades in the medical field as a Certified Registered Nurse Anesthetist (CRNA) and seeing benefits from psychedelic-assisted-therapy for my own complicated grief, I decided to go back to school and obtained my Certificate as a Psychedelic Facilitator for Therapies and Research from the California Institute for Integral Studies (CIIS).
 This program provided educators from the Multidisciplinary Association of Psychedelic Studies (MAPS) in the therapeutic practices with MDMA that focus on “beginner’s mind” and "inner healing intelligence" during psychedelic-assisted therapy (PAT).
 I felt extremely fortunate to be accepted into the InnerTrek Accelerated Program in Oregon to do my supervised clinical practicum.
 With my acceptance into the Trip Hōm Psychedelic Apprenticeship program, I’ve developed relationships with gifted facilitators and we all learn from each other.
-My healing community is learning, experiencing and offering the techniques of psychedelic-assisted therapy so that you can begin your healing journey.
+My psychedelic community has and is helping me experience psychedelic-assisted therapy with a variety of ‘classic psychedelics’ and entheogens.

 At some point in my life, I have probably been close to where you are now with respect to anxiety, depression, post traumatic stress or complicated grief.
 No matter what type of trauma or loss we endure, we are impacted, and we mourn the loss of our loved one, a loving relationship or a job that we valued.
 We also yearn for who we were and how we felt before the loss.
 I know how it feels to lose a job and to try to cope with the death of a loved one.
 I don’t know (yet) how it feels to try to cope with a terminal illness and prepare for my own death.
 Stephen Jenkinson said, “Seeing the end of your life is the birth of your ability to love being alive.”
 I’ve reached the age that I think he’s right.
 I encourage you to love your life while you still have it.